yqu1/os_proj4/README.txt

 (timestamp,keyword,site,num_instances on site).
 We then write that info to a file and then unlock the mutex.

+When the user hits control c or send a SIGHUP to the program, the program terminates and cleans up the dynamically allocated memory, destroy mutex locks, join the threads and etc.

 Below is a pseudocode description of our logic flow: